 First aid boxes are located in each area of the setting.
-First Aid Boxes will contain all necessary equipment and be checked and refreshed on a weekly basis in the main children areas and two weekly basis in all other areas by the Lead First Aider.
+First Aid Boxes will contain all necessary equipment and be checked and refreshed on a weekly basis by the Lead First Aider.

 A mobile first aid kit is available for all outings.